kubedb/docs/docs/guides/mongodb/autoscaler/compute/overview.md

 2. `KubeDB` Provisioner  operator watches the `MongoDB` CRO.

-3. When the operator finds a `MongoDB` CRO, it creates required number of `StatefulSets` and related necessary stuff like secrets, services, etc.
+3. When the operator finds a `MongoDB` CRO, it creates required number of `PetSets` and related necessary stuff like secrets, services, etc.

 4. Then, in order to set up autoscaling of the various components (ie. ReplicaSet, Shard, ConfigServer, Mongos, etc.) of the `MongoDB` database the user creates a `MongoDBAutoscaler` CRO with desired configuration.